What to say to an injured firefighter

-The above two scenarios represent two different ways of communicating with an individual who is no longer able to do what they want to do.
-I believe often we in EMS do not always put ourselves in the position the ill or injured firefighter is in.
+The above scenarios represent two different ways of communicating with an individual who is no longer able to do what they want to do.
+I believe often we in EMS do not always put ourselves in the position of the ill or injured firefighter.

 In EMS, we like to treat sick patients.
-For most of us (I hope) it is the reason we get into the business — the challenge of a critical patient.
+For most of us, it is the reason we get into the business — the challenge of a critical patient.

 We get so many baloney calls, that we may look forward to the ability to use our skills to make a difference.